Skip to Content

 18. Japantown

 Japantown is one of the most underrated places to visit in San Francisco.
-It is located far from any traditional SF attractions, which means it is rarely on any visitor itinerary.
+It’s located far from any traditional SF attractions, which means it’s rarely on tourist itineraries.
+San Francisco’s Japantown is the largest of just three remaining in the US.

 Busy road with cars and people leading to buildings